 The first stage of an intermodal 'inland port' is being developed at Yamala, 25 kilometres east of Emerald.
 Intermodal freight terminals provide a point in the land based supply chain where freight is transferred between different modes of transport.
-This occurs to combine the flexibility of road transport with the line-haul efficiency of rail as shown in Figure 5.44
+This occurs to combine the flexibility of road transport with the line-haul efficiency of rail as shown in Figure 5.48

 The site at Yamala is 21.3 kilometres from the junction of the Gregory and Capricorn highways, has Type 1 heavy vehicle access and freight rail access connecting to the Port of Gladstone.
-The site will be co-located with an existing cotton gin and is suitably located to support the grain industry.
+The site is adjacent to an existing cotton gin and is suitably located to support the grain industry.